codebyalisher/Additional_learningd_things/README.md

 - Optimize queries & session usage
 - Apply validation at multiple layers (Model → Pydantic → API)
 - Add tips for edge cases or known pitfalls
+-provide the general helper function which free the memory as user leave the product

 📦 Output Format:
 - Sequential modular steps